In Chinese, Chi = energy and Nei Tsang= organs

-Chi Nei Tsang therefore translates as “working the energy of the internal organs” and is a form of massage therapy originating from ancient China and Northern Thailand.
+Chi Nei Tsang therefore translates as “working the energy of the internal organs” and is a form of massage therapy with origins from Taoist monks in China and Northern Thailand.

-Chi Nei Tsang abdominal massage is a powerful method of hands-on healing that works with the major systems of the body: breath, vascular, lymphatic, nervous, fasciae/tendon/muscle and acupuncture meridians.
+Chi Nei Tsang is an ancient and powerful method of hands-on healing that works with the major systems of the body: breath, vascular, lymphatic, nervous, fasciae/tendon/muscle and acupuncture meridians.

-The often chronically contracted abdominal muscles and ligaments get released through techniques of gentle rocking, stretching, and shaking, allowing the process of conscious breathing to engage the abdomen in order for internal organs to work more efficiently.
+The often chronically contracted abdominal muscles and ligaments get released through gentle rocking, stretching, and shaking, which allows the process of breathing to engage the abdomen so that internal organs are prompted to work more efficiently.
 In addition, it helps to releases any tension and negative emotions, bringing comfort, relief and vital energy to the abdomen and the internal organs.

 Chi Nei Tsang is an effective treatment for a broad spectrum of digestive problems, such as irritable bowel syndrome, bloating and constipation as it helps eliminate toxins in the gastrointestinal tract and promotes lymphatic drainage.
 As with any massage, the effect of Chi Nei Tsang is loosening of muscles and easing of the tension, bringing relief from pain and general sense of calm and well-being.

 Often, Chi Nei Tsang practitioners may give their clients guidance to use some of the massage techniques at home as a self-help strategy to support the professional treatments received.

 Like acupuncture, herbology, and other modalities of Chinese medicine, Chi Nei Tsang is based on the ancient Taoists’ experiences of the inner and outer forces that create and maintain life, and was developed by the White Cloud Taoist Monks in ancient China during the Tang Dynasty (618-907)